fmager/real-time/m0_introduction/s0_intro_to_computing.md

 Other languages like [Java](https://en.wikipedia.org/wiki/Java_%28programming_language%29) and [C#](https://en.wikipedia.org/wiki/C_Sharp_(programming_language)) compile to something called bytecode, which can then be interpreted by a process virtual machine.
-Thus all Java programs compile to the same bytecode, regardless of whether it's supposed to run on a Mac or Windows platform.
+Thus all Java programs compile to the same bytecode, regardless of whether it's supposed to run on a Mac, Linux or Windows platform.
 The bytecode is then interpreted, sometimes optimized as well, at runtime by a virtual machine written for that specific platform.